keepwhatworks

 The Brittleness Trap

 This structural optimization creates a problem: a brittle system.
-When foundational constraints change, as they always do thanks to forces like Moore's Law, the entire system can be disrupted.
+Foundational constraints always change, thanks to forces like Moore's Law.
+When they do, the entire system can be disrupted.
 This puts you on a treadmill, constantly re-architecting just to keep up.

 The AI-Native Solution